tdunn19/dpd_mc/README.md

 ----------

 *   add the nanopore
-*   add functionality to completely remove the wall using just input parameters
+*   add functionality to completely remove the wall and/or polymer using just input parameters
 *   instead of using a global 3d array hoc_copy, use the memcpy function